The Partition Rank of a Tensor and $k$-Right Corners in $\mathbb{F}_{q}^{n}$: The Distinctness Indicator Function

 Then

-\end{lem} \begin{proof} This follows from lemma \ref{lem:Group-action-lemma} and the fact that the conjugacy class of the $k$-cycle in $S_{k}$ has $(k-1)!$ elements with sign equal to $(-1)^{k-1}$. \end{proof} This function can be used to zero-out those tuples of vectors with repetitions.
+\end{lem} \begin{proof} This follows from lemma \ref{lem:Group-action-lemma} and the fact that the conjugacy class of the $k$-cycle in $S_{k}$ is precisely the set of all $k$-cycles, and this has $(k-1)!$ elements with sign equal to $(-1)^{k-1}$. \end{proof} This function can be used to zero-out those tuples of vectors with repetitions.
 Suppose that we are interested in the size of the largest set $A\subset X$ that does not contain $k$ distinct vectors satisfying some condition $\mathcal{K}$.
 Then if $F_{k}:X^{k}\rightarrow\mathbb{F}$ is some function satisfying

-where $c_{2}>0$, then
+where $c_{2}\neq0$, then

 when restricted to $A^{k}$ will be a diagonal tensor, and hence by lemma \ref{lem:Critical_Lemma}

 Let

 and for a partition $P$ of $\{1,\dots,k\}$ define $\delta_{P}(x_{1},\dots,x_{k})$ as in (\ref{eq:delta_P_def}).
 Suppose that $\sigma$ is a permutation of $\{1,\dots,k\}$ with $t$ cycles in its disjoint cycle decomposition, and these cycles permute the sets $S_{1},S_{2},\dots,S_{t}$.
 Then $P=\{S_{1},\dots,S_{t}\}$ will be a partition of $\{1,\dots,k\}$ and we have that